aria-ml/dataeval/docs/source/reference/FunctionalOverview.md

   - ✔
   - ✔
   -
+* - {class}`Chunked Drift <.ChunkedDrift>`
+  - Wraps any drift detector to report drift per chunk over a stream
+  - ✔
+  - ✔
+  - ✔
+* - {class}`.Coverage`
+  - Measures per-class coverage and dispersion of a dataset's embedding space
+  - ✔
+  - ✔
+  -
 * - {class}`.Diversity`
   - Measures the distribution of metadata factors in the dataset
   - ✔